Rescue Tape is one of those products that, once you use it, you wonder how you got by without it.

-The plumber’s tape that we had used was only good to about 100 PSI of pressure, and 212° F. The brand we used most often was called “Magic Wrap tape” (I think) but there are lots of brands with similar performance characteristics.
+The plumber’s tape that we had used previously was only good to about 100 PSI of pressure, and 212° F. The brand we used most often was called “Magic Wrap tape” (I think) but there are lots of brands with similar performance characteristics.
 These are good for household plumbing and a few other low-stress applications, but not a lot of other projects that might arise on a boat.

 Rescue Tape costs slightly more BUT it’s good to 950 PSI, will insulate up to 8000 volts of electricity, is heat resistant to 500° F. and will remain flexible to -85° F. It’s resistant to fuel (gas and diesel), oils, acids, salt water and UV.
 That means you can use it even on the high pressure side of a watermaker and on diesel engine hoses and fuel lines that are in areas that need to be able to withstand the heat of an engine even if it overheats.
 You can also use it to seal a punctured refrigeration line.